 Running is generally a very safe activity, but it’s always best to take precautions.
 If you’re running outside, wear reflective gear so drivers can see you and be aware of your surroundings.
 If you’re running on a treadmill, stay hydrated, and don’t overdo it.

 Don’t try to start running too fast or far

 Just getting started is the hardest part.
 Once that’s done, it gets easier.
 Your muscles will adapt to the activity, and you will not feel like you are dying after just a few minutes of running.

 Start with walking and then add a few jogging intervals in between walking

 You can also run for more extended periods by alternating between walking and running intervals.
 Over time, increase your distance or speed as you feel ready.

 Wear the right shoes for your feet.

 Invest in a good pair of running shoes that fit your feet properly.
 They don’t have to be expensive, but they should feel comfortable when you run in them.

 If something doesn’t feel right when running, stop and figure out the problem.
 It’s probably nothing serious, but it’s always best to err on caution.

 Make sure you have a support system when you begin.
-People to help hold you accountable for your runs.
-Someone who can push you when necessary to go out there and keep at it.
-Also, people who will be there to celebrate with you when you’ve reached certain milestones (e.g., your first 5K).
+There are people to help hold you accountable for your runs.
+Someone who can push you when necessary to go out there and keep at it Also, people will be there to celebrate with you when you’ve reached certain milestones (e.g., your first 5K).